ga-wdi-lessons/js-oojs-classes/readme.md

 ![Bad joke](http://media.giphy.com/media/xn2BRZmrIJxmM/giphy.gif)

 We have exposure to objects in JavaScript, using object literal notation.
-Some of you might have used something like this in your first project:
+Some of you might have had something like this in your first project:

 ```js
 var game = {